Clausidium dissimile: Ecology

 The host pumps water into the burrow which keeps the interior oxygenated.
 C. dissimile can tolerate hypoxia for three days.
 This ability may allow it to survive periods when water circulation is reduced or eliminated by low tides or sand clogging the burrow entrance.

 At Big Sabine Point, Pensacola Beach, Florida, C. dissimile begins settling on the host at the copepodid II and III stages in March and April.
 The settling of early juveniles extends until October.
 The ratio of adult males to females typically ranged from 1:1 to 3:1, with 6:1 not unusual.
 Over 95% of the hosts were infested.
 The maximum number of copepods on an individual host could range from a few hundred to over 1,000.
 At a location in Tampa Bay, Florida, the maximum infestation rates observed was approximately 90 to 100 copepods per host.
-The infested mud shrimp did not exhibit adverse effects.C. dissimile are capable of leaving the host and can be collected from samples of burrow water.
+The infested mud shrimp did not exhibit adverse effects.Clausidium dissimile are capable of leaving the host and can be collected from samples of burrow water.
 In the laboratory they are occasionally observed swimming free of the host and moving between hosts when multiple hosts were in the same container.
 This was especially apparent when the host is injured or dying.

 In Tampa Bay, Florida, C. dissimile colonizes ‘’Sergio trilobata’’ at a higher frequency than ‘’Lepidophthalmus louisianensis’’.
 In the laboratory this preference occurred no matter which host C. dissimile had formerly inhabited.
 The copepods seem to base their selection of host primarily on the size of the host, rather than the sex of the host.